floydeconomy/theblockchainbook/README.md

 The following document outlines the structure of theblockchainbook.
 This is no means a guide on how the final product will turn out.
 This project is still a Proof Of Concept so many details will change in the upcoming months.

+This project is just to enhance my understanding of building blockchain systems

 ---

 ## Timeline